 Laid-back drinks and eats in a former service station

 Garage Bar, like Proof On Main, is part of the 21c family, which is evident by its ample list of bourbons.
-You'll dine and drink in a retrofitted auto service garage, and the bar makes as much use of its outdoor space as its indoor, with picnic tables out front and table tennis off to side, surrounded by AstroTurf covered lounges.
+You'll dine and drink in a retrofitted auto service garage, and the bar makes as much use of its outdoor space as its indoor, with picnic tables out front and table tennis off to one side, surrounded by AstroTurf covered lounges.
 All the cocktails are excellent, but you’ll want to start the festivities off with an oyster shooter: oyster + vodka + Bloody Mary mix.
 And be sure to make note of the art installation out front -- it’s two cars destined for a head-on collision, but it takes weeks to happen.
-But one day you’ll show up and they’ll be crunched.
+And then one day you’ll show up and they’ll be crunched.

 The classic dive bar -- and institution -- that welcomes all